MicrosoftDocs/mixed-reality/mixed-reality-docs/voice-input.md

 ## Voice commands for fast Hologram Manipulation

 There are also a number of voice commands you can say while gazing at a hologram to quickly perform manipulation tasks.
-These voice commands work on 2D apps as well as 3D objects you have placed in the world.
+These voice commands work on app windows as well as 3D objects you have placed in the world.

 **Hologram Manipulation Commands**
 * Face me